-The Severance Benefits Policy established by the Commonwealth of Virginia Department of Human Resources Management (Policy 1.57: effective January 1, 1995 and revised effective August 10, 2002), shall be, in all respects except where noted, applicable to University staff employees of the University.
-The University adopts the Severance Benefits Policy 1.57 pursuant to the authority granted in the Restructuring Act and the Management Agreement.
-By the same authority, and to the extent permitted by the Restructuring Act and the Management Agreement, the University reserves the right to change, amend, or delete in whole or in part the provisions of the Severance Policy 1.57 without prior review or approval by any state agency, and shall not be bound by any future change, addition, deletion or amendment in whole or in part of the Severance Policy 1.57 by any agency of the state unless such change, addition, deletion or amendment is required by the Restructuring Act or the Management Agreement.
+Policy 1.57 Severance Benefits established by the Commonwealth of Virginia Department of Human Resources Management (DHRM) effective January 1, 1995, and revised August 10, 2002, shall be, in all respects except where noted, applicable to University staff employees.
+The University adopts policy 1.57 Severance Benefits pursuant to the authority granted in the Restructuring Act and the Management Agreement.
+By the same authority, and to the extent permitted by the Restructuring Act and the Management Agreement, the University reserves the right to change, amend, or delete in whole or in part the provisions of policy 1.57 Severance Benefits without prior review or approval by any state agency, and shall not be bound by any future change, addition, deletion, or amendment in whole or in part of policy 1.57 Severance Benefits by any agency of the state unless such change, addition, deletion, or amendment is required by the Restructuring Act or the Management Agreement.

-(1) Severance Benefits for Restricted Employees: Restricted employees in grant-funded positions are eligible to receive severance benefits ONLY if the funding source has agreed to assume all financial responsibility in its written contract with the University.
+This policy differs from DHRM policy 1.57 Severance Benefits in that University staff employees in restricted positions which are grant-funded positions are eligible to receive severance benefits ONLY if the funding source has agreed to assume all financial responsibility in its written contract with the University.

 Failure to comply with the requirements of this policy may result in disciplinary action up to and including termination in accordance with relevant University policies.